HNLMS Van Kinsbergen (1939)

 HNLMS Van Kinsbergen (Hr.Ms.
 Van Kinsbergen) was a unique sloop of the Royal Netherlands Navy build by Rotterdamsche Droogdok Maatschappij.
 She served in the Dutch West Indies in 1940.
 Later, she served as escort vessel and survived World War II.
 She was decommissioned on 29 May 1959 and was sold for scrap on 19 May 1974.

+Design

+Van Kinsbergen was equipped with a hydrophone.

 Construction

-Van Kinsbergen was laid down on by Rotterdamsche Droogdok Maatschappij on 11 September 1937 and was launched on 5 January 1939 and completed om 21 August 1939.
+Van Kinsbergen was laid down on by Rotterdamsche Droogdok Maatschappij on 11 September 1937 and was launched on 5 January 1939 and completed on 21 August 1939.
 She commissioned on 24 August 1939.

 Service history

 On 26 August 1939, Van Kinsbergen left Den Helder port to meet with the Dutch submarine O 13 in the English Channel.
 After meeting with O 13, which returned from the West Indies, both ships returned to the Netherlands.
 On 2 October, Van Kinsbergen left Den Helder port with the submarines O 20 and O 15 accompanying her to the Dutch West Indies, where she was to relieve the sloop Johan Maurits van Nassau and to train new gunners.
 She arrived in Curaçao on 31 October.

 On the evening of 1 November, Van Kinsbergen left port to intercept a British destroyer that had entered territorial waters; this was forbidden because of the Netherlands′ declaration of neutrality in September 1939.
 A similar incident occurred when a British cruiser entered the territorial waters.
 Both incidents were resolved without using force.